 You want to use cloth diapers from birth?

 Then you’ll most likely need new-born size diapers as well as One Size.
-New-born diapers often only last until baby is about 3 - 6 months old so this can be a big financial outlay for not a lot of use
+New-born diapers often only last until baby is about 3 - 6 months old so this can be a big financial outlay

 BUT new-borns and young babies also need the most diaper changes (about every 2 hours or more) so cloth diapering from birth has the biggest impact on the environment - it saves just over 1000 disposables from landfill in 3 months.